-Antenna PVR’s work are for pausing and recording your favourite shows on your HDTV antenna.
+An Antenna PVR is used for pausing and recording your favourite shows on your TV antenna.

 PVR stands for personal video recorder.
 Sometimes they are also called a DVR which stands for digital video recorder.
 Their functionality is very similar to a cable or satellite PVR except that they are not compatible.
 So, if you have a Rogers PVR or a Bell Satellite PVR it will not work on your HD antenna because its a totally different transmission technology.
 Most PVR’s have an EPG or electronic program guide.
 They can record, pause, fast forward and rewind.
 You can also setup different recordings.